Finn Russell

 Bio

 Finn Russell is one of Scotland's finest ever rugby union players.
-A legendary fly-half and centre, he's been capped more than 50 times by his country and was even called into the British and Irish Lions squads in 2017 and 2021.
+A legendary fly half who can also operate at centre, he's been capped close to 100 times by his country.

 Born into a sporting family on 23 September 1992, Finn Russell started playing rugby at a young age in Stirling.
 However, he quickly moved to Falkirk to improve his chances of playing regularly.

-During his time at Glasgow Warriors, Finn Russell was instrumental.
-He arguably played some of his finest rugby in the 2014-15 season, when he almost single-handedly dragged the Glasgow Warriors to their first ever PRO12 championship (now the PRO14).
-However, in 2018, he moved to Racing 92 to play in France's Top 14 competition.
-This is where he still plies his trade today.
+During his time at Glasgow Warriors, Finn Russell was instrumental to the team’s successes.
+He arguably played some of his finest rugby in the 2014-15 season, when he almost single-handedly dragged Glasgow Warriors to their first ever PRO12 championship.

 Although Finn Russell has been a standout performer in club rugby, some of his finest performances have been on the international stage.
 Ever since 2014, he's been a near-constant fixture for Scotland.
-He's been capped more than 50 times by his country and he's featured in two Rugby World Cups.
+He's been capped nearly 100 times by his country and he's featured in three Rugby World Cups.

-Still only relatively young and with many years of top-class rugby ahead of him, we can't wait to see what Finn Russell does next.
+With many years of top-class rugby still ahead of him, we can't wait to see what Finn Russell does next.